kyukee/dwm-config/README.md

 Then download the new patch version and apply as normal

-## Save to your repository
+## Save any branches to your repository

-    git push forked --all
+    git push -u forked --all